julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Burning for cleansing, fumigation, or ritual smoke was external.
 The smoke moved through space, through thresholds, through rooms and doorways.
 It marked boundaries and shifted atmosphere.

+If your work is with the house rather than the lungs, see what **[Herbal Rituals Used for Household Defense](/home-protection-herbal-rituals-guide/)**.

 Inhalation was internal.
 It crossed into the body itself.

 This mattered.